pmcgover/24dev-demo/README.md

    Modified <appName>, Added <appName> Copyright 2016 Mary Carol Doe
 ```
 * Install, run and test your applications on a live OSGeo DVD, flash drive or virtual machine.
 * Run the install script to clean up the 24dev file system.
-Retain the last [backup tar file](24dev-demo/backup).
+Perhaps retain the last [backup tar file](24dev-demo/backup).
 * Optionally include a verification screenshot of your 24dev program and github account.
 * Copy/push your changes to your local github repository or see: [Working with remote git repositories](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)
+* Below are commands to commit your changes:
+    * Navigate to your local git working directory.
-* Add your new changes to your git repo: *git add -A*
+    * Add your new changes: *git add -A*
     * Commit your changes:  git commit -m 'Updated the ABC application'
     * Push your changes to the remote repository: *git push origin*
     * Create tags and releases to mark important change sets and push them to github: *git tag v.N.N.N*; git push --tags origin
 * Rinse and Repeat: Navigate to your github remote repository, download the most recent tagged release and deploy/test on OSGeo.
 * Update your resume with a link to your github 24dev repository.